Before you start your coursework please read the Introduction to your course materials and the lessons relating to coursework/NEA.

 If they give you more than “general” advice this has to be taken into account and marks will be lost.

-Your tutor is not allowed to authenticate your final work unless they have seen at least 4 Tutor-marked assignments.
+Your tutor is not allowed to authenticate your final work unless they have seen at least 4 Tutor-marked assignments, a plan and a draft essay.
 This is to ensure that they can see that the work has your style and is of your standard.
-Submitting a plan and a draft will also help your tutor to be sure that the work is your own.
+Your draft will also be put through a plagiarism checker.
 After receiving your final work the tutor will need to have a detailed discussion with you about your ideas, concepts and sources.

-Your work will be tested for plagiarism and if any is found your work will be rejected and you will get no marks.
+Your work will be tested for plagiarism and if any is found your work will be rejected, the exam board informed and you will get no marks.

 You will be required to send both an electronic and a paper version of your final project to your tutor by the 31st March.
 No handwritten coursework will be accepted.